Workplace bullying and harassment

-Harassment and bullying at work ruins lives and destroys workplaces.
+Bullying and harassment at work ruins lives and destroys workplaces.
 It’s up to you and your employer to put a stop to it.

-According to the Prevention of Workplace Harassment Code of Practice 2004 , workplace harassment is when someone repeatedly does or says something to you that:
+According to the Guide for preventing and responding to workplace bullying workplace bullying is when someone repeatedly does or says something to you that:

-- would offend, intimidate, humiliate or threaten most people if it happened to them.
+- is unreasonable and would victimise, humiliate, intimidate or threaten most people if it happened to them.

-According to the Prevention of Workplace Harassment Code of Practice 2004, it is not workplace harassment when someone does or says something to you:
+According to the Guide for preventing and responding to workplace bullying, it is not workplace bullying when someone does or says something to you:

-- once (single incidents should not be ignored or allowed, but they are not considered harassment)
+- once (single incidents should not be ignored or allowed, but they are not considered bullying)

 - that is discrimination or sexual harassment (unlawful discrimination and sexual harassment are covered under different legislation)